 Learning how not to landscape your yard is a good first step for beginners.
 Oh sure, you'll eventually want to find out all the details behind the right way to design your yard, but in the spirit of Hippocrates, there is a lot to be said for starting out by at least doing no harm.

-Let me also note that, while these lessons are intended for homeowners who do not in any way consider themselves experts in landscape design, I do assume that you've at least dabbled in gardening a bit.
+While these lessons are intended for homeowners who do not in any way consider themselves experts in landscape design, this article assumes that you've at least dabbled in gardening a bit.
 If you're not even at that level yet, a better place to begin would be my resource on how to start a garden from scratch, which will help you avoid basic mistakes such as placing sun-loving plants in shaded areas and trying to grow plants in soil that is too poor to support them.

 Error #1: Installing Plants Along Your House Foundation That Will Quickly Outgrow the Space